visgl/loaders.gl/docs/roadmap.md

 # Roadmap

-We are trying to make the loaders.gl roadmap as public as possible.
-We share information about the direction of the framework in the following ways:
+This is the high-level loaders.gl roadmap.
+For detailed information see

-- **[RFCs](https://github.com/uber-web/loaders.gl/tree/master/dev-docs/RFCs)** - RFCs are technical writeups that describe proposed features in upcoming releases.
+- **[RFCs](https://github.com/uber-web/loaders.gl/tree/master/dev-docs/RFCs)** - technical writeups that describe proposed features.
-- **[Roadmap Document](https://github.com/uber-web/loaders.gl/tree/master/docs/overview/roadmap)** - (this document) A high-level summary of our current direction for future releases.
-- **[Blog](https://medium.com/@vis.gl)** - We use the vis.gl blog to share information about what we are doing.
-- **[Github Issues](https://github.com/uber-web/loaders.gl/issues)** - The traditional way to start or join a discussion.
+- **[Github Tracker Issues](https://github.com/uber-web/loaders.gl/issues?q=is%3Aissue+is%3Aopen+tracker)** - "Tracker" issues contained detailed technical roadmaps for specific features/modules.

 ## Core Feature Roadmap

 Many ideas are in tracker tasks in github, but here are some ideas:

+**Worker Improvements**

-**Worker Improvements** - - Worker Warmup - loaders.gl core should have an option to pre-load workers so that loader thread pool is primed and ready to start off-thread parsing as soon as data arrives on the wire.
+- Worker Warmup: loaders.gl core should have an option to pre-load workers so that loader thread pool is primed and ready to start off-thread parsing as soon as data arrives on the wire.
 This can avoid a typical 1-2 second lag to load and parse the worker script on the initial load using that worker.
+- Node.js Workers: Supported since Node 10.6 / 12.3, would increase the appeal of loaders.gl in cloud/backend applications

+**Progress Tracking**

-**Progress Tracking** - loaders can provide progress callbacks and a `ProgressTracker` class to track the progress of a set of parallel loads.
+- loaders can provide progress callbacks and a `ProgressTracker` class to track the progress of a set of parallel loads.

+**Automatic Timing**

-**Automatic Timing** - loaders.gl could integrate with probe.gl `Stats`, ideas:
+- loaders.gl could integrate with probe.gl `Stats`.
 - loaders could export a global stats object.
 - `load` options could accept a `stats` parameter.
 - objects returned from loaders could contain a `stats` object with timing stats.
 - `setDefaultOptions({stats: true})` to enable stats collection, etc.

+**MIME types**

-**MIME types** - Allow MIME types (e.g. from response headers) to be provided to assist in loader auto-selection.
+- Allow MIME types (e.g. from response headers) to be provided to assist in loader auto-selection.

 ## Writer Roadmap

-Writer support is currently minimal in loaders.gl.
+Note that Writer support is currently minimal in loaders.gl, so far mainly due to lack of strong internal use cases.

 - Worker support for writers
 - Enable Writers to return recommended MIME type(s).